Sun-Mountain/lettuceMeetApp/.github/ISSUE_TEMPLATE/enhancement.md

 ---
-name: Enhancement/User Story
+name: Feature
-about: Enhancement Issue Template
+about: Feature Issue Template
-title: '[Enhancement/User Story]'
+title: 'Feature'
-labels: development,enhancement
+labels: development,feature
 assignees: ''
 ---

-**Title should be User Story or Short Description of Task -**

 <!-- e.g.
+Title should be describing the story/feature in one sentences:
 - As a team user, I want to be able to move a student from one roster to another.
 - Create Title Case component and use for all Nav Items, Section Titles, and Table Headers -->